-We believe in the social power of visual communication, but also in the necessity of expanding beyond the narrow boundaries of disciplines.
-Our aim is to discover and produce new multi-disciplinary solutions and paradigms for effectively communicating causes and consequences of climate change.
-This experimental approach will hopefully lead to a long-term cultural transition by aligning human health, ecological sustainability and social justice.
+We believe in the social power of communication, in the urgency of adopting a trans-disciplinary and participatory approach aimed at defining new paradigms for effectively communicate causes and consequences of the environmental emergency, in the ability to trigger a long-term process of cultural transition based on the alignment of human health, ecological sustainability and social justice.

 Now more than ever we need to be aware that everything and everyone is connected.
 We are not only connected passively, enduring the consequences of climate change and its catastrophic effects, but also by our collective potential for positive action and change.
-We are connected by the tangible possibility and hope that we can reversing this disastrous trend.
-The facts of climate change are making us see how vulnerable we all are, and the effects of the unjust planet we have created, forcing us to further reflect on our intrinsic interconnectedness.
+We are connected by the tangible possibility and hope that we can reverse this disastrous trend.
+The facts related to the environmental crisis are making us see how vulnerable we all are, and the effects of the unjust planet we have created are forcing us to further reflect on our intrinsic interconnectedness.

 We are inextricably part of nature.